3/4cupstrawberries(chopped to 1/2" in size and tossed in 1 tablespoon of flour)

 Toss the chopped strawberries in flour to prevent them from sinking and creating soggy spots.

 Don’t overmix the batter, especially after adding strawberries.
-This will keep the loaf tender.

 Bread is done when a toothpick inserted in the center comes out clean and the top is golden brown.